 - Slowly get out of bed and slowly rise from sitting to avoid dizziness.

-- Make sure to have your vision tested regularly and keeps your glasses clean.
+- Make sure to have your vision tested regularly and keeps her glasses clean.

 - Be aware of any medications you are taking that could cause difficulty with balance.